browserify/browserify/readme.markdown

 * [vm](https://npmjs.org/package/vm-browserify)
 * [zlib](https://npmjs.org/package/browserify-zlib)

-Additionally if you use any of these variables, they [will be defined](https://github.com/substack/insert-module-globals) in the bundled output in a browser-appropriate way:
+Additionally, if you use any of these variables, they [will be defined](https://github.com/substack/insert-module-globals) in the bundled output in a browser-appropriate way: